mikebeaton/BootHelperPkg/README.md

 ## Purpose

-Can be used as a stand-alone bootable image (e.g. on a USB stick), or as a tool from UEFI Shell or Open Core bootloader.
+Can be used as a stand-alone bootable image (e.g. on a USB stick), or as a tool from UEFI Shell or OpenCore bootloader.

 The idea is to let you quickly set some useful nvram values which would normally require booting all the way into macOS recovery.

 Features:

- - You can very quickly do the equivalent of `csrutil enable/disable` (Big Sur or Catalina settings).
+ - You can very quickly do the equivalent of `csrutil enable/disable` (Big Sur or Catalina settings)

- - You can quickly set `nvram boot-args="-no_compat_check"` (may be the only setting you need, after [installation](...), to run Big Sur on an only slightly incompatible mac).
+ - You can quickly set `nvram boot-args="-no_compat_check"`; which may be the only setting you need, after [installation](...), to run Big Sur on an only slightly incompatible Mac

- - You can quickly set/clear `StartupMute` (which doesn't require Recovery mode to set normally; I just found it useful to add it here).
+ - You can quickly set/clear `StartupMute` - this doesn't require Recovery mode to set normally; I just found it useful to add it here

- - There is also a basic - but hopefully useful - ability to list and view the value of every variable stored in your Mac's nvram.
+ - There is also a basic - but hopefully useful - ability to list and view the value of every variable stored in your Mac's nvram

 ## Usage